bdd100k/bdd100k/doc/source/download.rst

 10K Images
 ~~~~~~~~~~~~

-Images for semantic segmentation, instance segmentation and panoptic segmentation
+There are 10K images in this package for for semantic segmentation, instance
+segmentation and panoptic segmentation.
+Due to some legacy reasons, not all the
+images here have corresponding videos.
+So it is not a subset of the 100K images,
+even though there is a significant overlap.

 +------+----------------------------------+
 | Size | 1.1GB                            |